Matsumae Castle

 Highly Recommended

-Surrounding the castle is Matsumae Park, filled with over 10,000 cherry trees in more than 250 varieties.
-This makes for a unique cherry blossom season from late April to late May, one of the longest in Japan.
-The annual festival includes food stalls, live performances, and evening illuminations of the castle until 9 PM.
-A nearby Sakura Museum shares the fascinating history and development of these diverse blossoms.
+Encircling the castle is the expansive Matsumae Park, home to over 10,000 cherry trees representing more than 250 varieties.
+This diverse collection creates one of Japan’s longest cherry blossom seasons, lasting from late April to late May.
+During this period, the park comes alive with a vibrant festival featuring food stalls, traditional live performances, and stunning evening illuminations of the castle that extend until 9 PM.
+Close by, the Sakura Museum provides fascinating insights into the history and cultivation of these unique cherry blossoms, enriching the visitor experience with botanical and cultural knowledge.

 Provided through partner sites